finos/symphony-bdk-python/docsrc/markdown/migration.md

 - Event listeners

 ## Dependencies
-To use the Python BDK 1.x, you had to use the [`sym-api-client-python` Pypi package](https://pypi.org/project/sym-api-client-python/) in your `requirements.txt` file.
+To use the Python SDK 1.x, you had to use the [`sym-api-client-python` Pypi package](https://pypi.org/project/sym-api-client-python/) in your `requirements.txt` file.
 For the Python BDK 2.0, package name has been changed to [`symphony-bdk-python`](https://pypi.org/project/symphony-bdk-python/).

 ## Bot configuration
 In order for bots to function, a configuration file is needed.
-Whereas Python BDK 1.x only supports JSON format, Python BDK 2.0 supports both JSON and YAML formats.
+Whereas Python SDK 1.x only supports JSON format, Python BDK 2.0 supports both JSON and YAML formats.

 Bot configuration for Python BDK 2.0 should have the following properties: